About Bodywise Natural Health Centre

 We have a strong emphasis on high standards of training and professional development and our practitioners are committed to working together in a spirit of generosity, cooperation and compassion.

-We have a light, bright, beautiful studio which host the wide range of yoga and movement classes and also our programme of weekend workshops.
+We have a light, bright, beautiful studio which hosts the wide range of yoga and movement classes and also our programme of weekend workshops.
 We have three specially designed treatment rooms for natural therapies.

 We are located in a converted cotton warehouse in the historic Northern Quarter of Manchester.
 The building is owned by Manchester Buddhist Centre and you can find us on the 2nd floor.